Poll: Donald Trump’s Approval Rating Crashes Before Inauguration, More Than Half Of Americans Think He’s Dishonest

-With less than two weeks remaining before he is to be sworn in as the nation’s 45th president, Republican president-elect Donald Trump has seen his approval rating crater to just 37 percent.
+With less than two weeks remaining before he is to be sworn in as the nation’s 45th president, Republican President-elect Donald Trump has seen his approval rating crater to just 37 percent.

 A new Quinnipiac poll also finds more than half of all Americans find the career business mogul to be less than honest.